 About this site:

-It is the boat manufacturers responsibility to ensure that their products comply with the regulations or laws in the country where they manufacture and/or sell their products.
+It is the boat manufacturer's responsibility to ensure that their products comply with the regulations or laws in the country where they manufacture and/or sell their products.
 They should get copies of the laws or standards that apply to their products and become thoroughly familiar with their contents.
 This web site can aide in doing that but boat manufacturers should consult with the US Coast Guard or the authority in their country to be sure that their products meet all of the regulations or standards that apply.

-The American Boat and Yacht Council (ABYC) is the standards organization for our industry.
-They have standards that go way beyond what the Coast Guard has.
+The American Boat and Yacht Council (ABYC) is the standards organization for the boat building industry.
+They have standards that go way beyond what the Coast Guard requires.
 I am a long time member, have served on committees, and know the people who work there and they are all very helpful and dedicated to boating safety.
 Call them at 410-990-4460 or fax 410-990-4466. or use the link above.

 The National Marine Manufacturers Association is the largest industry association for boat manufacturers.

 There are many other organizations for boat builders.

 Also, most states or regions have a Marine Trade Association that represents its members in the state legislature or on Federal issues.
 See ABYC's list of State Trade Associations

 If you have feedback on any subject on this web site please contact me.
 My e-mail link is on every page at the bottom of the Home menu.
 Quite a few other people have contributed to the content and when possible I have given them an attribution and a link if they have a website or business.

 Enjoy the web site and I sincerely hope it helps you succeed with your boat building plans!